Urhobos Once Spoke Great

 Part I

 I notice since my mother travelled, my father no longer drinks fresh sweet ọgọrọ after supper in the evening.
 He does not want to waste it.
 Why sharpen a knife when there is nothing to cut?
-Ozighẹ.
+Ozighẹ, crook.
 As we relax, I am waiting eagerly to ask Bamon a question.
 Only if I could speed up time but the right moment comes.

 “Bamono, were we the Urhobos more civilised than we are now?”